Dharma and Art:

 Making art or sharing artwork during the course is encouraged but not required.
 We ask that any creative work shared during the course be created or initiated during the ten weeks of the course.

 Gregory Kramer is the director of Metta Foundation, the Founding Teacher of the Insight Dialogue Community, and has been teaching insight meditation since 1980.
-Gregory is the author of A Whole Life Path: A Layperson’s Guide to a Dhamma-infused Life (in press); Insight Dialogue: The Interpersonal Path to Freedom (Shambhala); Seeding the Heart: Practicing Lovingkindness with Children; Meditating Together, Speaking…Gregory was a music composer and performer, a National Endowment for the Arts Composition Fellow, and taught composition at NYU.
+Gregory is the author of A Whole Life Path: A Layperson’s Guide to a Dhamma-infused Life; Insight Dialogue: The Interpersonal Path to Freedom (Shambhala); Seeding the Heart: Practicing Lovingkindness with Children; Meditating Together, Speaking…Gregory was a music composer and performer, a National Endowment for the Arts Composition Fellow, and taught composition at NYU.
 He has scored Emmy-winning films as well as dance, video and environmental works.
 He has developed devices for the music and recording field and was a founding figure in the science of auditory display and data sonification.

 Sherre DeLys’ relational sound practice spans radio art and podcast, compositions and documentary soundscapes, collaborative sound sculpture and installation, and performance.
 Based in deep listening, her works are broadcast, performed and exhibited internationally- having received some of the world’s most respected audio art awards.
 Her arts practice led PhD research explores how mindfulness can assist artists to thrive in uncertain and borderless creative working processes, and builds on a Hemera Foundation Fellowship exploring the intersection of art and Dharma.
 She teaches mindfulness to human centered design leaders at RMIT University and to patients and caregivers at Chris O'Brien Cancer Research Hospital.